davmac314/dinit/doc/linux/SELINUX.md

 outline the extent and inner workings of Dinit's SELinux awareness.
 The reader is assumed to be knowledgeable about the basics of [SELinux](https://github.com/SELinuxProject/selinux-notebook) and Dinit.

-Dinit needs to be built with SELinux support to enable any of the features that are mentioned in this document.
+Dinit needs to be built with SELinux support (see [BUILD](/BUILD)) to enable the features that are mentioned in this document.

 ## Loading the system SELinux policy
 When booted as the system init system, dinit by default will attempt to load the